vjgaur/vjgaur/README.md

 - 👯 I’m looking to collaborate on **any Blockchain Project**

-- 🤝 I’m looking for help to get **a Real Time Blockchain Development**
+- 🤝 I’m looking to get **a Real Time Blockchain Development Project**

 - 💬 Ask me about **Mobile Development, Xamarin, C#, React Native, Node.js**